 You must have been using (or in possession of) the land for at least twelve years for unregistered land and if the land is registered to someone else this period extends to ten years.
 You must also be able to demonstrate that you have enjoyed uninterrupted possession of the land and looked after it as you would if you owned it for the required minimum time period.
 We can take you through the entire process and provide you with a comprehensive list of what evidence will be required should you wish to make an adverse possession application.

-If you need any help with this area of land law, please contact our specialist property team which is led by Michael Morgan.
+If you need any help with this area of land law, please contact our specialist property team which is led by Aaron Marshall.
 We can help clients to find resolution in the most complex of cases.
-Michael is a senior property /land law solicitor now specialising in dealing with land and property investigation, disputes and litigation.
-Contact Michael on 01204 377632 or at email@example.com
+Our team specialise in dealing with land and property investigation, disputes and litigation.
+Contact Aaron on 01204 920105 or at firstname.lastname@example.org